HTD-Health/playbook-OUTDATED/education-budget.md

 ### What is the amount of a yearly education budget?
 The amount depends on the number of hours a person works per week.
 A full-time employee (40 hours per week on average) gets 3 000 PLN education budget.
 If you work less hours then your budget will be proportionally smaller e.g. a half-time (20 hours per week on average) employee gets 1 500 PLN.
 Similarly, the amount will be proportional to a number of months your work in a given year e.g. if you join HTD on July 1, 2019 then your education budget will be 1 500 PLN in 2019 and 3 000 PLN in 2020 and later.

+### Will the amount change in the future?
+Our will is to significantly increase the education budget in the future.
+If the "education budget" initiative proves to be a sound idea then increasing the amount will be a priority as the company grows.

 ### Is everyone eligible for the education budget?
 The education budget applies to all the employees, regardless of the type of contract.
 Therefore no matter whether you have a B2B contract, Umowa Zlecenie or Umowa o Pracę you have an education budget.